 Net position represents the difference between assets and deferred outflows of resources and liabilities and deferred inflows of resources.
-The net position component "investment in capital assets," consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowing used for the acquisition, construction or improvement of those assets.
-Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction or improvement of those assets or related debt also should be included in this component of net position.
+The net position component "investment in capital assets," consists of capital assets, net of accumulated depreciation.
 Net position is reported as restricted when there are limitations imposed on its use either through the enabling legislation or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
-The Corporation had not restricted net position at December 31, 2020.
+The Corporation had no restricted net position at December 31, 2022.
 The Corporation applies restricted resources first when an expense is incurred for which restricted and unrestricted amounts are available.

-Notes to the Basic Financial Statements For the Year Ended December 31, 2020
+Notes to the Basic Financial Statements For the Year Ended December 31, 2022